DanDeller/Base/README.md

 [![devDependency Status](https://david-dm.org/dwyl/esta/dev-status.svg)](https://david-dm.org/dwyl/esta#info=devDependencies)

 # Base
-Base is a litle todo project with authentication.
+Base is a litle contact app project with authentication.

 <h3>Prerequisites:</h3>
 <p>In order to run the app, you will need to first install Mongoose.
 You can get that here <a href='http://mongoosejs.com/'>Mongoose</a>